 One benefit of a Pull retail inventory operating model is that the decision is close to the customer.
 So store managers can anticipate demand better.
 That should improve product selection, quantities and timing.
 Thus, a store in Minneapolis can postpone receiving garden supplies until May.
 While a store in Dallas stock them in February.
 In addition, store managers can quickly address customer requests.
 When it is done well, they can manage the inventory levels to store sales.

-The drawbacks are that there is little financial control in place to prevent poor decisions from scuttling store performance and stores can vary wildly in their presentation to customers.
-Inventory bulges and shortages can crop up unpredictably across the system.
-Vendors can wield control through relationships that may not be in the best interest of the retailer’s financial system.
-Purchases can be made without reaching full volume discounts.
-There is more unpredictability in the financial performance of the entire system.
-Vendors can multiply as each store finds their own source for common goods – and power buying opportunities that come when vendors are consolidated are bypassed.
+There are drawbacks.
+One is little control to prevent poor decisions from scuttling store performance.
+Store selection can vary wildly.
+Thus, store presentation to customers varies.
+Inventory bulges and shortages crop up unpredictably across the system.
+Vendors who wield control through relationships may not have the best interest of the retailer’s finances.
+Purchases are made without reaching full volume discounts.
+The financial performance of the entire system is more unpredictable.
+IN addition, vendors can multiply if each store finds their own source for common goods.
+Which erodes power buying opportunities.